How our son found out he was adopted!

 I think the main point I’d like to make is honesty is the best policy, as long as you keep in mind the age and safety of your child.

-Obviously, we don’t want our children to worry about birth families and also need to keep them safe so there may be some information that is not appropriate to tell them at the moment.
+Obviously, we don’t want our children to worry about birth families and also need to keep them safe, however there are many reasons our children are placed into care and all journeys and stories will be different.
+So there may be some information that is not appropriate to tell them at the moment.

 Don’t forget that post-adoption support are there to support you and your child through any questions they have and how to tell talk to them about sensitive issues.
 Please don’t wait until you’re struggling or worrying, give them a call.